k8s-88/gender_equality_europe_dashboard/README.md

 # Deployment

-The site is hosted on github pages.
+The site is hosted on github pages (https://katiemodonnell.github.io/gender_equality_europe_dashboard/).

 It is deployed from the master branch.